siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-a-gcp-instance/index.md

 {{< imgproc 3.png Resize "900x" >}}
 {{< /imgproc >}}

-You now have a bare metal machine registered with Omni and ready to provision.
+You now have a GCP machine registered with Omni and ready to provision.